sls-mentor/sls-mentor/README.md

     - [`ARM64 architecture`](./docs/rules/use-arm.md): checks that you're using ARM64 architectures for your lambda functions.
     - [`No default memory`](./docs/rules/no-default-memory.md): checks that you have consciously configured your lambda functions' memory size.
     - [`No maximum timeout`](./docs/rules/no-max-timeout.md): checks that your lambda functions' timeout is not set at the maximum available.
-    - [`No default timeout`](./docs/rules/no-default-timeout.md): checks that you have consciously configured your lambda functions' timeout.
     - [`No shared IAM roles`](./docs/rules/no-shared-roles.md): checks that each one of your lambdas has it own IAM role.
     - [`Limited number of lambda versions`](./docs/rules/limited-versions.md): checks that you do not store all previous deployment versions for your lambda functions.
     - [`Light bundles`](./docs/rules/light-bundles.md): checks that each one of your lambda bundles is reasonably small.